DanielJRutledge/DataAnalytics_Fall2013/README.md

 `git commit -a`

-This will send you to a text editor to write a label, once everything goes ok
+This will send you to a text editor to write a label and details of your update, once everything goes ok

 `git push origin`

-This assumes that you are "pushing" your updates to the branch you're currently in so if you want to push to master, see below for details
+This assumes that you are "pushing" your updates to the branch you're currently in so if you want to push to master,

 `git push origin master`